Macrix/procontel/SystemInformationAPI/README.md

 ## Exposed methods

-There is a list of available REST API methods.
+There is a list of available System Information API methods.
 To get familiar with response body structures, see Common definitions above.